solacecommunity/solace-prometheus-exporter/README.md

 Each scrape target can be used multiple times, to implement or condition filters.

-#### Endpoints using semp v1
+#### Endpoints using SEMP v1

-Here are only the first two filters are supported.
+Only the first two filters are supported.

 The VPN filter can be an asterix.
-The ITME filter is using the semp v1 semantic (* is a wildcard for one or more chars).
+The ITEM filter is using the SEMP v1 semantic (* is a wildcard for one or more chars).

 #### Examples